 The best combination of lightness and strength comes from titanium alloy.
 It's incredibly tough and doesn't corrode – but it's quite an expensive material.

-The shape and size of the links have a big impact on grip, but wrapping your tire in chain doesn't do much for ride comfort!
+The shape and size of the links have a big impact on grip, but wrapping your tire in chains doesn't do much for ride comfort!

 Choice of link type is something of a compromise between the two.